kenyi09461449/COMP3015C1/readme.md

+# Environment

+visual studio 2022

+Windows11

+The main implementation code is placed in the helper folder under the project folder

 # Introduction

 A model was loaded, which includes diffuse maps, normal maps, and ambient maps.
-You can use WASD and mouse movement control to move the perspective, the spacebar can rise, and the CTRL key can sink
+You can use WASD and mouse movement control to move the perspective, the spacebar can rise, and the F key can sink